nheyn/isomorphic-dispatcher/README.md

 	* Shortcut (mixin) for add/removing subscriber functions to the dispatcher
 	* Stores to be added within a react class (for parent/child components communication)
 * Create Express middleware and/or Socket.io bindings, that automatically connects the client and the server Dispatchers
-* Add flow type definitions for public API
+* Create flow type definitions for public API
 * Get documentation from code